merseldali/P10_Bot/README.md

 ### Create a LUIS Application to enable language understanding

-The LUIS model for this example can be found under `CognitiveModels/FlightBooking.json` and the LUIS language model setup, training, and application configuration steps can be found [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=cs).
+The LUIS model for this example can be created by using the notebook and the LUIS language model setup, training, and application configuration steps can be found [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=cs).

 Once you created the LUIS model, update `config.py` with your `LuisAppId`, `LuisAPIKey` and `LuisAPIHostName`.